Homosexuality in ancient Greece: Pederasty

-An elaborate social code governed the mechanics of Greek pederasty.
-It was the duty of the adult man to court the boy who struck his fancy, and it was viewed as socially appropriate for the younger man to withhold for a while before capitulating to his mentor's desires.
-At first, both erastes and eromenos, show constraint and restraint their pursuit.
+Scholars have debated the role or extent to which ancient Greeks engaged in and tolerated pederasty, which is likely to have varied according to local custom and individual inclination.
+It has no formal existence in the Homeric epics, and may have developed in the late 7th century BC as an aspect of Greek homosocial culture.

+Pederasty was both idealized and criticized in ancient literature and philosophy.
+The argument has recently been made that pederasty was idealized in Archaic period; criticism began in Athens as part of the general Classical Athenian reassessment of Archaic culture.

+Some scholars locate its origin in initiation ritual, particularly rites of passage on Crete, where it was associated with entrance into military life and the religion of Zeus.
+Cretan pederasty as a social institution seems to have been grounded in an initiation which involved abduction.
+The man took the boy into the wilderness, where they spent two months hunting and feasting with their friends.
+The youth then lived in a type of public intimacy with his lover.
+This older man would educate the youth in the ways of Greek life and the responsibilities of adulthood.
+The practice spread from Crete to other regions.
+Penetrative sex, however, was seen as demeaning for the passive partner, and outside the socially accepted norm.

+The erastes shows restraint in his “pursuit” rather than his “capture” of the young boy, and the eromenos would similarly show restraint by not immediately giving into the older man’s sexual desires.
 Soon after, the younger man gives in to his new mentor—erastes—and receives guidance from him.
 Nevertheless, it is not certain that those in submission will enjoy such "trainings" from his mentor—including sexual favors.
 However, it is important to note that not all pederastic relationships were sexual—many were simply forms of friendship and guidance.

-The age limit for pederasty in ancient Greece seems to encompass, at the minimum end, boys of twelve years of age.
-To love a boy below the age of twelve was considered inappropriate, but no evidence exists of any legal penalties attached to this sort of practice.
-Traditionally, a pederastic relationship could continue until the widespread growth of the boy's body hair, when he is considered a man.
+A pederastic relationship could continue until the widespread growth of the boy's body hair, when he is considered a man.
 Therefore, though relationships such as this were more temporary, it had longer, lasting effects on those involved.
 In ancient Spartan weddings, the bride had her hair cropped short and was dressed as a man.
-It was suggested by George Devereux that this was to make the husband's transition from homosexual to heterosexual relationships easier.
+It is explained as a tropopaic cross dressing.
+But another explanation is given by George Devereux who suggested that this was to make the husband's transition from homosexual to heterosexual relationships easier.
 This marks these pederasty relationships as temporary, developmental ones, not one of sexual and intimate connection like with a woman.
-During these times, homosexuality was seen as normal and necessary due to the power dynamic at play between an older, dominant man, and a younger, submissive one.
 Yet, when two men of similar age shared a similar relationship, it was deemed taboo and, in fact, perverse.